Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/node/index.md

 icon: simple/nodedotjs
 ---

 ![npm version](https://badge.fury.io/js/%40amplitude%2Fnode.svg)

-This is Amplitude Node.js SDK written in Typescript, the 1st backend SDK for Amplitude.
-We would like to hear your ideas too!
+This is Amplitude Node.js SDK written in Typescript, the first backend SDK for Amplitude.

-While the client-side SDKs are optimized to track session and attribution for a single user or device, the Node SDK's focus is to provide a helpful developer experience to help back-end services reliably and correctly send events from many users and sources.
-Out of the box, the Node SDK provides:
+The client-side SDKs are optimized to track session and attribution for a single user or device.
+The Node SDK's focus is to offer a helpful developer experience to help back-end services reliably and correctly send events from many users and sources.

+The Node SDK provides:

 - Batching of events to send multiple events in the same request.
 - Retry handling mechanisms to handle when a network request fails, or a payload is throttled or invalid.